-Syntax umask [-p] [-S] [mode] Key mode File creation mask -S Print the mask in symbolic format -p Output in a form that may be reused as input
+Syntax umask [-p] [-S] [mode] Key mode File creation mask -S Print the mask in symbolic format -p Output in a form that can be reused as input

 The mode specified works as a mask, if mode is omitted, the current value of the mask will be printed.